Impact of scissors-correction schemes on first-principles calculations of second-harmonic generation in ultraviolet nonlinear-optical crystals: Results

-As discussed in Sec.~\ref{sec:methods}, the residual mismatch between Kleinman-symmetry-related components in the static limit mainly originates from the numerical approximation of generalized derivatives.
-Here we examine how this mismatch depends on the number of included conduction bands, $N_c$, in the SHG summations.
+The fixed-setting comparison above suggests that lower symmetry is associated with increased numerical sensitivity, but it also reveals substantial differences among CASTEP, GPAW, and VASP.
+To separate these effects, we now track the Kleinman-symmetry metrics as functions of the number of included conduction bands, $N_c$.
+As discussed in Sec.~\ref{sec:methods}, this test directly probes the finite-band approximation used to evaluate the generalized derivatives.

 Figures~\ref{fig:pkdp_prop_vs_Nc}--\ref{fig:bnpo_prop_vs_Nc} show the convergence of the symmetry-related component pairs with increasing $N_c$.
-For P-KDP, Fig.~\ref{fig:pkdp_prop_vs_Nc}(a) plots $\Delta(d_{14},d_{36})$ computed with CASTEP, GPAW, and VASP using two energy-denominator regularization parameters, $\epsilon=10^{-4}$ and $10^{-7}$ a.u.
-Figure~\ref{fig:pkdp_prop_vs_Nc}(b) shows the corresponding absolute difference $d_{14}-d_{36}$ (in pm/V), together with the decomposition into contributions from $\chi^{abc}$, $\chi^{abc}_i$, and $\chi^{abc}_{i,\mathrm{two}}$ for $\epsilon=10^{-4}$ a.u.
+For P-KDP, Fig.~\ref{fig:pkdp_prop_vs_Nc}(a) plots $\Delta(d_{14},d_{36})$ computed with CASTEP, GPAW, and VASP using two energy-denominator regularization parameters, $\epsilon=10^{-4}$ and $10^{-7}$~Ha.
+Figure~\ref{fig:pkdp_prop_vs_Nc}(b) shows the corresponding absolute difference $d_{14}-d_{36}$, in pm/V, together with the decomposition into contributions from $\chi^{abc}$, $\chi^{abc}_i$, and $\chi^{abc}_{i,\mathrm{two}}$ for $\epsilon=10^{-4}$~Ha.
 The corresponding analyses for F-KDP and BNPO are shown in Figs.~\ref{fig:fkdp_prop_vs_Nc} and \ref{fig:bnpo_prop_vs_Nc}.
 In those figures, panels (a) and (b) report $\Delta$ for the two symmetry-related pairs, whereas panels (c) and (d) report the corresponding absolute differences and their decompositions.
-Results for $\epsilon=10^{-7}$ a.u. are provided in Figs.~S6--S8 for P-KDP, F-KDP, and BNPO, respectively.
+Results for $\epsilon=10^{-7}$~Ha are provided in Figs.~S7--S9 for P-KDP, F-KDP, and BNPO, respectively.
 Those figures also show the convergence of the averaged values $(d_{ij}+d_{kl})/2$ with $N_c$.